 In the Chiesa del Gesù, the mother church of the Jesuits, there is a wonderful sculpture by Pierre Legros the Younger (1666-1719).
-It is part of the extravagantly ornate altar of St Ignatius, the Spanish saint and founder of the Society of Jesus, and depicts the Triumph of Religion Over Heresy (1695-99).
+It is part of the extravagantly ornate altar of St Ignatius Loyola, the Spanish saint and founder of the Society of Jesus, and depicts the Triumph of Religion Over Heresy (1695-99).

 My name is David Lown and I am an art historian from Cambridge, England.
-Since 2001 I have lived in Italy, where I run private and
+Since 2001 I have lived in Italy, where I run private walking tours of Rome.

 Search Walks in Rome: